chinapedia/wikipedia.abstract.en/Page/Convention_of_Kanagawa.md

 Treaty of Peace and Amity (1854)

-KanagawaTreaty.gif The "Japan–US Treaty of Peace and Amity" has twelve articles:
+The "Japan–US Treaty of Peace and Amity" has twelve articles:

   Article   Summary
   --------- --------------------------------------------------------------------------------------------------------------------------------------------------